Easter in Ghana: How Faith Turns Into Kwahu Migration

 Church, sacrifice, and the Ghanaian Easter conscience

-Meanwhile, back in the churches, the faithful continue their devotions.
-Dressed in white, they sing.
-They pray.
-They remember.
+Meanwhile, back in the churches, the faithful remain committed.

-The message is clear: sacrifice, discipline, transformation.
+The message is simple: sacrifice, discipline, transformation.

 For a few hours, the nation becomes deeply spiritual.
 You can almost hear the conscience clearing its throat.